Lead Echosonographer

 Other Job-Related Information:

-Wearing lead aprons for all procedural Echo testing that is required within and/or near X-ray generating equipment
+Wearing lead aprons for all procedural Echo testing that is required within and/or near X-ray generating equipment.

 Working Conditions: